tshepang/rustc-walkthrough/README.md

 # rustc walkthrough

-NOTE: the compiler is in a transition from being pass-based (sequential) to being query-based (on-demand).
+*NOTE: the compiler is in a transition from being pass-based (sequential) to being query-based (on-demand).*

 ## steps

-Assumes we are doing a normal build, which means taking Rust source code and transforming it into binary format (i.e. something a CPU will undertand)
+Assumes we are doing a normal build, which means taking Rust source code and transforming it into binary format (i.e. something a CPU will understand)

 1. process compiler flags, of which there's plenty